12 Best Beaches in Cape Town

 It’s an undeniably beautiful beach, with first-class views of the Twelve Apostles and Lion’s Head.
 The only thing is that it gets pretty crowded.

-With that being said, it’s a beautiful beach and I find that the water here tends to be a bit calmer and easier to get into than it is at Clifton.
+And with all of that being said, this is a beautiful, Blue Flag beach and I find that the water here tends to be a bit calmer and easier to get into than it is at Clifton.
 There are also plenty of taps to rinse off with when you leave, which is convenient.

 The parking along the Camps Bay strip is almost always full during summer, but there are some nearby residential roads where you can park, or there’s paid parking in The Promenade shopping centre.

-Beta Beach is beautiful, but check the tide times before you go.
-At low tide, it’s beautiful, but the beach disappears completely during high tide.
-Sometimes, I’ve had to get up on the rocks because there wasn’t enough sand left!
+Beta Beach is beautiful, with direct views of Lion’s Head across the water.
+However, you do need to check the tide times before you go.
+The beach disappears completely during high tide and sometimes, I’ve had to get up on the rocks because there wasn’t enough sand left!

-With that being said, Beta Beach is absolutely beautiful.
-It’s also private, so some people sunbathe topless here.
-It’s relaxed, dog friendly, and just a nice place to get away from the busier beaches.
+With that being said, Beta Beach is a nice place to get away from the busier beaches.
 The rocks around here also mean that it’s a good swimming beach, although there is often quite a lot of seaweed in the water.

 Oudekraal Beach is a secluded beach in a nature reserve, nestled between Llandudno and Bakoven.
 The beach area itself is small, but the water is great to swim in (albeit full of seaweed).